abushaah/MedicalImagingCNN/README.md

     - Dencoder: Build output image from encoder to classify each image

 ### Training
+- Using Dice Loss rather than Cross Enropy Loss, due to imbalance of image content (background much greater than foreground)
+    - Definitions:
+        - Dice loss measures overlap between predicted and true segmentations, based on the Dice coefficient.
+Focuses on matching the shape and position of regions.
+Handles ibalance better.
+        - Cross entropy loss measures the distance between the predicted probability distribution and the true label distribution.
+Focus on pixel accuracy and penalizes incorrect class predictions.
+Sensitive to imbalance.

 ### Testing/Validation
 - Sliding window inference method